 Some sulfates are derived from palm oil, a major driver of global deforestation and pollution.
 There’s also evidence that products with sulfates that get washed down the drain may be toxic to aquatic animals.
 Though many countries around the world have banned cosmetics animal testing, sadly, a lot of U.S. products with sulfates are still tested on animals to measure irritation.

 What are some gentler alternatives to sulfates?

 Good news is, shampoo doesn’t actually need sulfates; there are other surfactants that are gentler and just as effective.
-All Odele products are sulfate-free, and while lather is not an indication of effective cleaning, we still get a great lather (although, contrary to popular belief, lather doesn't necessarily equal cleansing power).
+All Odele products are sulfate-free, and they still get a great lather (although, contrary to popular belief, lather doesn't necessarily equal cleansing power).

 Two of our preferred sulfate alternatives are sodium lauroyl methyl isethionate (a milder, biodegradable surfactant found in our Volumizing + Smoothing shampoos) and tetrasodium glutamate diacetate (a biodegradable chelating agent found in our Curl Defining Shampoo).

 Other sulfate-free alternatives to look for in shampoos, cleansers, detergents and beyond include: